Revers3c-Team/CTF-writeups/CyberTalents/Competitions/HITB2018DXB Pre-Conf CTF/math is your friend/README.md

         equ += " == " + v4
         equs.append(equ)

-print("We need to solve these system of equations") for equ in equs: print(equ)
+print("We need to solve this system of equations") for equ in equs: print(equ)

 print("We solve 3 equations with 3 variables (every variable in range of 33 -- 126) each time")